TBradfordSprague/GettingCleaningDataProject/ReadMe.md

 The download and extraction steps may be easily avoided.

 ## Avoiding the download and extraction ##
 The script can be used without the download and extraction steps.
-Simply place the zip archive in R's current working directory under the filename "dataArchive.zip."
-Then extract the archive to that same directory.
-If the archive is not manually extracted before the script is run, the script will perform this step.
+Simply place the extracted data from the archive in a subdirectory **of R's current working directory** named **"UCI HAR Dataset"**.
+The script will find the directory and assume it contains the necessary data.
+Extracting the downloaded archive from the R command line, "unzip("getdata_projectfiles_UCI HAR Dataset.zip")", will produce exactly this subdirectory.

+Extracting from Windows Explorer by default creates the subdirectory "getdata_projectfiles_UCI HAR Dataset" which in turn contains the subdirectory "UCI HAR Dataset."
+It *is* inconvenient, but easy to work around.
+Simply move the "UCI HAR Dataset" subdirectory up to R's current working directory and delete the now empty parent.
+The script will then find the data and avoid the download and extraction.

 ## No double-downloading ##
-As written, the script checks to see whether the data archive exits.
-The archive is assumed to be named "dataArchive.zip" and must be in R's current working directory.
-If not, the script downloads and extracts the archive.

-If the script finds "dataArchive.zip," it checks for a subdirectory named "UCI HAR Dataset."
-If this subdirectory is found, the scirpt assumes the download and extraction has already been completed.

-The script will break if "dataArchive.zip" and "UCI HAR Dataset" both exist, but the subdirectory does not contain the expected files in the expected location.
-If a problem develops, delete the subdirectory and/or the archive and let the script perform these steps.

-The purpose in checking for the existence of the archive is to avoid repeated downloads once the archive has been obtained.
-If a repeated download is desired, simply move, rename, or delete the previous archive and re-run the script.
+Since the script checks to see whether the data subdirectory exists, it will not download the data twice if downloading was successful.
+It will not extract twice if extraction is successful.